 At the same time, it is more important than ever for us to feel connected as a conservation community, to feel like we are part of something bigger than ourselves and that we can make a difference.
 As a TU member and supporter, you can still take action on Earth Day and make a difference for cold, clean rivers and streams!

-Open to youth up to 13 years of age, the #EarthDayAtHome art contest invites kids to inspire us with their visions of what Earth Day means to them in any medium they want!
+Engage your kids in a fun, creative activity to celebrate their way and inspire us with their visions of what Earth Day means to them in any medium they want!

 Whether they draw a poster, make a sculpture, create a diorama or build a scene out of Legos, their creativity and ideas are what matters most.

-Snap a photo of your child’s art and load it to Facebook or Instagram using @troutunlimited, #EarthDayAtHome, and #TroutUnlimited.
-On April 23 we’ll randomly pick five winners for prizes ranging from a TFO Bug Launcher fly rod to TU logo gear and more.
+Snap a photo of your child’s art and load it to Facebook or Instagram using @troutunlimited, #EarthDayAtHome, and #TroutUnlimited to share their vision for clean and healthy rivers and streams!

 2. Pledge to Protect the Planet

-Post a photo of yourself fishing on your favorite river, planting a tree, picking up trash or hiking a trail near your home and share your personal pledge to take a conservation action this year once the COVID-19 pandemic has faded.
+Post a photo of yourself fishing on your favorite river, planting a tree, picking up trash or hiking a trail near your home and share your personal pledge to take a conservation action this year.

 Whether you pledge to pick up 10 pounds of trash from an area river, plant a tree with your kids this fall, or volunteer for your local TU chapter, your pledge is a powerful statement of our shared hope for the future.

 Use #EarthDayAtHome, #TroutUnlimited, #TUVolunteer and be sure to mention @troutunlimited in your post on Facebook or Instagram.

 These TU Family Field Trip articles are full of ideas and inspiration to help you get your kids outside and learning about coldwater conservation.
 Share your family’s adventures on social media to encourage others to get out and explore!